Jen-1234/Useless-project-unsmart-garden/README.md

 Resistors (various values)

-Push buttons

 3. Assembly Tools:

 Hot glue gun (for securing components)

-Tape (for mounting components)

 Scissors (for cutting wires or materials)

-These tools will facilitate the assembly and testing of the Unsmart Garden components without the need for soldering or a multimeter.

 ### Implementation
 For Software: